gaetgu/imba.io/content/css.md

 # rest of file ...
 ```

-If you prefix your css declaration with the `global` keyword - the styles will apply globally, and in this example affect all `button` elements in your application.
+If you prefix your css declaration with the `global` keyword - the styles will apply globally.
+For instance, this example affect all `button` elements in your application.
 The styles will be included as long as they are required somewhere.

 ```imba
 global css button